NTI-Gymnasieingenjor/lunchpad/README.md

 The code for Lunchpad saves the data of how many people have successfully scanned each day.
 For uploading this data to Google Spreadsheets, we use a Google API Service Account connected to the Raspberry Pi.

-[Here](https://docs.google.com/document/d/1Fhw4WIC9lVZuAJ3NJjE2ZAt_Lwe_UcJcmD8Hc1QBknc) is our guide on how to create a Google API Service Account, and to create a key from that service account.
+[Here](https://docs.google.com/document/d/1Fhw4WIC9lVZuAJ3NJjE2ZAt_Lwe_UcJcmD8Hc1QBknc) is our guide on how to create a Google API Service Account, create a key from that service account, and use that service account key with the [gspread API](https://gspread.readthedocs.io/en/latest/index.html)

 # In case of a Wifi shutdown